afry-south/afry-south.github.io/_pages/competence-groups.md

 There's some rules attached to how you can be paid.
 - Max 2h per activity, per month
 - Max 4h in total, per month
+- Time-code: A9310
+    - Time should be taken as "Tid: Pengar" if you haven't discussed this with your customer

 ## Competence Groups